skilesare/immortality/a_new_constitution/article-vii---commentary.md

 Allows citizens to form pseudo-state entities via electable taxes.
 These entities are subject to the below restrictions and governments can take them over by choosing to fund their operation out of the public treasury.
 The purpose of these entities is to foster grassroots development of public benefit corporations that can prove out a public good or service and then pass the functioning of proven institutions to government oversight.

+My hope is that this ability will refresh our engagement with civic institutions.
+Institutions are fundamental to a well established and executing democracy.
+In recent years these institutions have been eroded and this has led to our recent political decay.
+See work by Francis Fukuyama for more.

 ---